marlls1989/arv/README.md

 ## Version History

-* v1.0 - First release described in Marcos Sartori End of Term Project (In Brazilian Portuguese this is called a "Trabalho de Conclusão de Curso" or TCC).
+* v1.0 - First release described in Marcos Sartori End of Term Work (In Brazilian Portuguese, this is called a "Trabalho de Conclusão de Curso" or TCC).
 The text of the TCC is in English.

 ## Authors and License

-This project started as an End of Term Project by Marcos Luiggi Lemos Sartori <marcos.sartori@acad.pucrs.br> at the Pontifical Catholic University of Rio Grande do Sul (PUCRS).
-It was developed withing the Hardware Design Support Research Group (GAPH), and was advised by Prof. Ney Laert Vilar Calazans <ney.calazans@pucrs.br>.
+The project started as an End of Term Work by Marcos Luiggi Lemos Sartori <marcos.sartori@acad.pucrs.br> at the Pontifical Catholic University of Rio Grande do Sul (PUCRS), RS, Brazil.
+It was developed withing the Hardware Design Support Research Group (GAPH), advised by Prof. Ney Laert Vilar Calazans <ney.calazans@pucrs.br>.

 This work is licensed under GPLv2.